AnastasKosstow/devops/README.md

 **Examples:**
  - `docker start {container name or ID}` - Start a stopped container.
  - `docker start -a {container name or ID}` - Start a stopped container and attach to it.
- - `docker start -i {container name or ID}` - Start a stopped container and attach STDIN, along with STDOUT/STDERR.

 ---